Harrisburg Senators Game Information & Starting Lineup

 CAPITAL BEAT

-The Sens are in a stretch of games that sees the Sens playing 28 of 35 games against A.L. opponents.

-Even though it's June, this is the second to last two team homestand this season.
-The Senators host Hartford and Richmond at the end of July into early August.
-They still have three two city road trips.
+The Senators play the Erie SeaWolves in game one of a four-game series in Erie.
+The Sens and Wolves have yet to see one another this season.
+The teams play just one other time this year, in August, at FNB Field.

+With their loss yesterday afternoon, the Senators have dropped three straight home series.

 The Sens are in a long ball drought.
-They've hit an HR in just 10 of their past 26 game.
-They're 8-2 in those games.
-They haven't homered in their past five games.
+They've hit an HR in just 12 of their past 31 games and are 9-3 in the games they've homered, including Sunday.
+They've homered in just two of their past 10 games.

+The Senators play the first 25 games of the second half against Western Division foes.

-The Sens have used 42 players this season.
+Harrisburg has used 44 players this season.
 They've averaged using 55 players per season for the past 10 seasons.
-There are 14 players that have played in the Nats organization their entire career, 10 AA rookies and 5 players with big league experience.
-Of the 25 active players, 19 were in the Nats organization last year.
+Of the 25 active players, there are 15 that were originally drafted or signed by the Nats, 8 AA rookies, 6 players with big league experience and 19 that were in the Nats organization last year.

 • Discuss this story on the Eastern League message board...